How Marine diatom Inspired Nanofabrication Templates

 Single-celled algae build intricate silica shells (frustules) with species-specific nanoscale pore patterns — achieving maximum mechanical strength with minimum material, self-assembling at room temperature from dissolved silicon

-In the language of biomimicry, this falls under the Make › Use templates category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Make › Use templates category.

 The Design Principle